 Welcome to SlugCrew!

 First of all, thank you for joining SlugCrew!
-SlugCrew’s mission is to help people have fun playing SlugFest’s games at game stores and conventions.
+SlugCrew’s mission is to help people discover SlugFest’s games, and have fun playing our games at game stores and conventions.

 It’s completely up to you to decide when, where and how often you’d like to run game sessions.
 SlugFest Games occasionally contacts SlugCrew folks about local opportunities, but the vast majority of events run by SlugCrew members are self-organized.
 If you’re not sure how to get started, read on!